ruby-china/homeland-react/README.md

-React Rails Example
+React Rails Example via rails/webpacker
 -------------------

-This is an example of using React in Rails application.
+This is an example of using React in Rails application and use [webpacker](https://github.com/rails/webpacker)

-- CoffeeScript + JSX
-- react-rails
-- react_ujs
-- jquery for fetch ajax data.
-- Bootstrap

 ## Try